ivanvb/100-days-front-end/README.md

 Also, I may use some tools such as [Webpack](https://webpack.js.org/) or [PostCSS](https://postcss.org/) to add compatibility with older browsers.

-**Note:** To reset browser defaults I've included a generic `reset.css` file in some of the projects when I find it necessary.
+**Note:** To reset browser default I've included a generic `reset.css` file in some of the projects when I find it necessary.